 So I’m hoping that FERC will make some mention in their Order that they want NERC to work with the entities to develop good supply chain cyber security risk management plans that consider all important supply chain threats (and maybe give them a list of threats they should consider).
 But I ain’t holding my breath.
 In other words, I think true supply chain cyber security risk management will likely remain an elusive goal for the power industry even after CIP-013 is fully implemented, even though without doubt (at least in my mind) one of the two biggest sets of cyber risks to all industries now are supply chain risks (think Target, NotPetya, etc).[iii]

 Any opinions expressed in this blog post are strictly mine and are not necessarily shared by any of the clients of Tom Alrich LLC.

 If you would like to comment on what you have read here, I would love to hear from you.
 Please email me at firstname.lastname@example.org.
-Please keep in mind that Tom Alrich LLC can help you with NERC CIP issues or challenges like what is discussed in this post.
-To discuss this, you can email me at the same address or call me at 312-515-8996.
+Please keep in mind that if you’re a NERC entity, Tom Alrich LLC can help you with NERC CIP issues or challenges like what is discussed in this post – especially on compliance with CIP-013; we also work with security product or service vendors that need help articulating their message to the power industry.
+To discuss this, you can email me at the same address.

 [i] FERC’s NOPR not only questioned why EACMS weren’t covered by CIP-013, but also Physical Access Control Systems (PACS) and Protected Cyber Assets (PCAs).
 However, they obviously think the lack of EACMS in CIP-013 poses a much bigger BES risk than does the lack of PACS and PCAs, which is why they raised the idea of ordering they be added immediately.